-Halloween Horror Nights (HHN) at Universal Orlando is consistently voted “Best Halloween Event” by Amusement Today in their Golden Ticket award.
+Halloween Horror Nights (HHN 28) at Universal Orlando is consistently voted “Best Halloween Event” by Amusement Today in their Golden Ticket award.
 This event is not recommended for children under the age of 13 and costumes and masks are not allowed.

-Special themed ultra-realistic “houses” and scare zones are set up to frighten the guests along with live entertainment like “Bill & Ted’s Excellent Halloween Adventure” which parodies scenes from TV, the movies and music.
+Special themed ultra-realistic “house” mazes and scare zones “streets” are set up to frighten the guests along with live entertainment.
 Universal recruit thousands of extra staff who dress up as mutants, monsters and zombies to roam the darkened streets.

 The houses are indoor sets often recreating scenes from horror movies whereas the scare zones and street experiences are outside spaces connecting different areas of the park (and hence easier to escape from if you find the experience too intense).